 It is also possible to take a trip back in time to the heroes and villains of the Anglo Boer War on the Soutpansberg Skirmishes Route.

 The landscape features endless bushveld plains, unexpected mountain ranges, valleys, waterfalls and gorges.
-Nature is still unspoilt allowing a large number of wildlife, nature reserves, indigenous forest and botanical diversity.
+Pockets of unspoilt nature and reserves endow this extaordinary bio-diverse corner of the earth still a large number of wildlife, indigenous forests and botanical diversity.
 More then 500 tree species including the baobab and ancient cycads can be found.
 The Soutpansberg is a birding hotspot with many well developed birding routes.

 Also the Bergpan Saltpans and Tshivasa and Mukumbani Tea plantations and the Levubu tropical valley are worthwhile to include in your trips.